-1. If, as a result of the elimination or reduction of a customs duty in accordance with Article 2.8, an originating good from one Party is being imported into the other Party in such increased quantities, in absolute terms or relative to domestic production, and under such conditions as to cause or threaten to cause serious injury to a domestic industry, the other Party may adopt the measures provided for in paragraph 2 to the extent necessary to prevent or remedy the serious injury to the domestic industry of the other Party and to facilitate the adjustment of the domestic industry.

-- 2. Bilateral safeguard measure may consist of: - (a) the suspension of any further reduction of the rate of customs duty on the originating good provided for in Chapter 2; or - (b) the increase of the rate of customs duty on the originating good to a level not exceeding the lesser of: - (i) most-favoured-nation applied rate of customs duty in effect on the day when the bilateral safeguard measure is applied; and - (ii) most-favoured-nation applied rate of customs duty in effect on the day immediately preceding the date of entry into force of this Agreement.
+- 1. If, as a result of the elimination or reduction of a customs duty in accordance with Article 2.8, an originating good from a Party is being imported into the other Party in such increased quantities, in absolute terms or relative to domestic production, and under such conditions as to cause or threaten to cause serious injury to a domestic industry, the other Party may adopt the measures provided for in paragraph 2 to the extent necessary to prevent or remedy the serious injury to the domestic industry of the other Party and to facilitate the adjustment of the domestic industry. - 2.
+A bilateral safeguard measure may consist of: - (a) the suspension of any further reduction of the rate of customs duty on the originating good provided for in Chapter 2; or - (b) the increase of the rate of customs duty on the originating good to a level not exceeding the lesser of: - (i) the most-favoured-nation applied rate of customs duty in effect on the day when the bilateral safeguard measure is applied; and - (ii) the most-favoured-nation applied rate of customs duty in effect on 31 January 2019.